Updated on March 23rd, 2021

 Students need to choose the option that represents the best fit.
 The goal is to select the most relevant one based on what your student wishes to highlight from that experience.

 While the dropdown includes categories for almost any activity, there may be times with the Common Application doesn’t have one for a specific activity.
-When this happens, students can choose “Other Club/Activity” and provide additional details in the “Position/Leadership” description.
+When this happens, students can choose “Other Club/Activity” and provide the additional information section details in the “Position/Leadership” description.

 If you and your student want to learn more about finding scholarships to help reduce the cost of college, sign up for our free college scholarship webinar!
 Head over to https://thescholarshipsystem.com/freewebinar to reserve your spot today.